mmcdermott/MEDS_transforms/AUMC_Example/README.md

 To profile the time and memory costs of your ETL, add the `do_profile=true` flag at the end.

-## Limitations / TO-DOs:

-Currently, some tables are ignored, including:

-INSERT TABLES IGNORED HERE

-Lots of questions remain about how to appropriately handle times of the data -- e.g., things like HCPCS events are stored at the level of the _date_, not the _datetime_.
-How should those be slotted into the timeline which is otherwise stored at the _datetime_ resolution?

-Other questions:

-1. How to handle merging the deathtimes between the hosp table and the patients table?
-2. How to handle the dob nonsense MIMIC has?

 ## Notes

 Note: If you use the slurm system and you launch the hydra submitit jobs from an interactive slurm node, you